aramsdev/codsoft/Task3/README.md

 We use Swing to get a more user friendly interface.
 It's not the best but it works.

 All the students will be on a Database named School in a table called Students.
+The script that you will need to run for the database is in the src/db/createdb.sql